NSGMarathon/nsg2-layouts/README.md

 one another.
 Example: `http://localhost:9090/bundles/nsg2-layouts/graphics/game-layout.html?is-layout-leader`

+To use the secondary and tertiary game layout feeds, add the `feed` query parameter.
+Example: `http://localhost:9090/bundles/hekathon-layouts/graphics/game-layout.html?is-layout-leader&feed=1` shows the secondary game layout feed
+(Shown as "Feed 2" in the stream tech dashboard.)

 ### Scene name rules

 The following suffixes may be added to the end of OBS scene names to modify the stream while those scenes are in the program feed.